Alfresco/acs-packaging/docs/custom-transforms-and-renditions.md

 The steps to create and migrate a Legacy Transformer into a custom T-Engine are as follows:

 1. Create a custom T-Engine.
-This section walks through how to develop, configure and run a new t-Engine using a simple Hello World example.
+The [Creating a T-Engine](#creating-a-t-engine) section walks through how to develop, configure and run a new t-Engine using a simple Hello World example.
 2. Migrate the custom Legacy Transformer Java code into the new T-Engine